WebCrew/HumHub-Gamer-Theme/README.md

 I did a lot of changes and fixed a lot of issues and bugs.
 Theme is working nice with latest HumHub release!
 Version 1.0.1+

-**NOT compatible with latest version of HumHub 1.2.0 beta 2!!!
+**NOT compatible with latest version of HumHub 1.2.0 !!!
 The theme has to be updated first.**

 **NOTE**:

 **I will no longer make use of HumHub and I stop updating my modules and themes for HumHub.
 If You want update the theme you can find the stepps here: http://docs.humhub.org/theme-theming-migrate.html**

-I say Thank you and which all HumHub users a good time:)
+I say Thank you and whish all HumHub users a good time:)

 **NOTE:**